-CHARLTON- Robert C. 'Bob' Butler, 65, passed away Thursday, July 19, 2018 at Harrington Memorial Hospital in Southbridge.
+CHARLTON-Robert C. 'Bob' Butler, passed away 65.
+Thursday, July 19, 2018 at Harrington Memorial Hospital in Southbridge.
 His wife, Constance E. 'Connie' (Brodeur) Butler died September 22, 2006.

-He leaves a son, Benjamin Butler of Southbridge and a great grandson, Jamie Butler, his parents; Clarence N. and June M. (Snay) Butler of Charlton, his brothers and sisters; David Butler, Donna Williams of Charlton, Billy Butler of Sturbridge and Cathy Cloutier nephews.
+He leaves a son, Benjamin Butler of Southbridge and a great grandson, Jamie Butler, his parents; Clarence N. and June M. (Snay) Butler of Charlton, his brothers and sisters; David Butler, Donna Williams of Charlton, Billy Butler of Sturbridge and Cathy Cloutier of Charlton and several nieces and nephews.
 He was predeceased by a brother James J. 'Buzz' Butler who died September 22, 2010.
 Bob was born in Webster, March 4, 1953 and lived in Charlton most of his life.
 He graduated from the former Charlton High School and was a member of St. Joseph's Church and enjoyed music and animals.
 There are no calling hours.